PhD position in Psychology

 Uppsala University strives to be an inclusive workplace that promotes equal opportunities and attracts qualified candidates who can contribute to the University’s excellence and diversity.
 We welcome applications from all sections of the community and from people of all backgrounds.

-Starting date: June 2018 or as agreed upon.
+Starting date: September/October 2019 or as otherwise agreed.

 Please do not send offers of recruitment or advertising services.
 Applications must be submitted as described in this advertisement.